classicdevops/cld/README.md

 	- `zabbix` - Zabbix access credentials (`login`, `password`, `domain`, `url for Zabbix API`)

 ### Quick start
-ClassicDevOps should be installing on a **clean** OS, it is recommended to use `Centos` 8 Stream, because work in this distribution is very well tested in production
+CLD should be installing on a **clean** OS, it is recommended to use `Centos` 8 Stream, because work in this distribution is very well tested in production
 The installation is starting with the command:
 ```
 bash -x <(wget -qO- "https://raw.githubusercontent.com/classicdevops/cld/master/setup/install_cld.sh")